dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Set up ACL Rules

 Now that your cluster is running with the ACL feature turned on, you can set up the ACL rules.
 This can be done using the web UI Ratel or by using a GraphQL tool which fires the mutations.
-Execute the following mutations using a GraphQL tool like Insomnia, GraphQL Playground and GraphiQL.
+Execute the following mutations using a GraphQL tool like Insomnia, GraphQL Playground or GraphiQL.

 A typical workflow is the following: